 How to get to Korcula island

-Getting to Korcula Island is simple.
+Getting to Korcula Island (and island hopping elsewhere in Croatia) is simple.
 Drive or take a public bus to the Peljesac peninsula town of Orebic where you can pick up a regular Jadrolinija ferry for the short 15 minute crossing to Korcula Island.
 A car ferry departs roughly every hour and a half but check the current timetable on the Jadrolinija website before you travel.